Open-Data-Product-Initiative/odpg-dev/source/index.html.md

 meta:
   - name: description
-    content: Open Data Product Graphs Release Version 1.0 is a vendor-neutral, machine-readable graph model for managing data products, use cases, business objectives, KPIs, and their relationships.
+    content: Open Data Product Graphs Release Version DEVELOPMENT is a vendor-neutral, machine-readable graph model for managing data products, use cases, business objectives, KPIs, and their relationships.
 It defines the nodes, edges, attributes, and structures needed to connect data product lifecycle management with measurable business value.

 ---